TerrenceMiao/LLM/LLM-Test-DeepSeek.md

 $$ ((75 × 25 + 1) × 50 ÷ 100 + 2 = 940 $$

+Solve this puzzle step by step.
+Combine numbers 1, 10, 25, 50, 75 and 100 to create an equation that equals 813, by using the four basic arithmetric operators.
+Each number can only be used at most once.
+---

+Though the step-by-step arithmetic initially seems inconsistent, the correct application of operations as per order yields 813.
+This confirms the solution despite intermediate steps appearing off, likely due to operation precedence.

+Solution:

+$$ ((75 - 10) × 25 + 1) × 50 ÷ 100 = 813 $$

 References
 ----------

 - DeepSeek Chat _https://chat.deepseek.com/_
 - Countdown - The Most Extraordinary Numbers Game Ever? _https://www.youtube.com/watch?v=pfa3MHLLSWI_
 - The best numbers game on Countdown 27.10.14 _https://www.youtube.com/watch?v=0q6PT4ad6BY_
+- Countdown Amazing Calculation 813 - Carol Vorderman _https://www.youtube.com/watch?v=_JQYYz92-Uk_